WJSN

 WJSN (Korean: 우주소녀; RR: Ujusonyeo; 宇宙少女), also known as Cosmic Girls, is a South Korean girl group formed by Starship Entertainment and Yuehua Entertainment.
-The group debuted on February 25, 2016, with the extended play Would You Like?.
-The group's current lineup is composed of ten members: Seola, Bona, Exy, Soobin, Luda, Dawon, Eunseo, Yeoreum, Dayoung and Yeonjung.
-Originally a thirteen-piece ensemble since July 2016, Yuehua's Xuanyi, Cheng Xiao and Meiqi departed from the group on March 3, 2023, after being on hiatus since 2018.
+The group is composed of ten members: Seola, Bona, Exy, Soobin, Luda, Dawon, Eunseo, Yeoreum, Dayoung, and Yeonjung.
+Originally a thirteen-member group, Xuanyi, Cheng Xiao, and Meiqi departed from the group on March 3, 2023.
+The group debuted on February 25, 2016, with the extended play Would You Like?